DarioSantor/DependencyInversionHelper/README.md

 1. In Xcode, open your project and navigate to File → Swift Packages → Add Package Dependency...
 2. Paste the repository URL (https://github.com/DarioSantor/DependencyInversionHelper.git) and click Next.
-3. For Rules, select Version (Up to Next Major) and click Next.
+3. For Rules, select Version (Up to Next Minor) and click Next.
 4. Click Finish.

 Use: